frctl/fractal/docs/directory-structure.md

 * `README.md`: Markdown document containing usage info/docs for the component.

 Any other files found within the component will be treated as resources of the component.

-## Collections

-A collection is a **directory that contains at least one other sub-collection or component**.
-Collections are used to group components together.

-A collection directory may contain a configuration file (`config.{js|json|yml}`) for customising its behaviour.